ales-tsurko/kotoist/docs/README.md

 [live coding](https://en.wikipedia.org/wiki/Live_coding) and
 [algorithmic composition](https://en.wikipedia.org/wiki/Algorithmic_composition).
-It allows you to compose music on-the-fly using [Koto](https://github.com/koto-lang/koto) programming language and the library of patterns.
+It allows you to compose music on-the-fly using [Koto](https://github.com/koto-lang/koto) programming language and a library of patterns.

 You can download it [here](https://github.com/ales-tsurko/kotoist/releases).
-There are binaries for macOS.
-Windows is supported, but you need to build it from source at the moment.

 The source code is available at [GitHub](https://github.com/ales-tsurko/kotoist).